Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 Our vendor says our data is good enough – how do we verify that independently?

 Ask for a data audit report with three specific outputs: a sample distribution of your training data by category or label, the percentage of records requiring cleaning or imputation before use, and a holdout accuracy score measured on a dataset the vendor did not use during training.
-A vendor who cannot produce these – or who declines – has not completed the data work required to make that claim.
-You can also engage an independent technical reviewer before signing a build contract to assess data sufficiency against the stated use case.
-This typically costs $5,000–$15,000 and has saved clients multiples of that in avoided rework.
+A vendor who cannot produce these, or who declines, has not completed the data work required to make that claim.
+You can also engage an independent technical reviewer before signing a build contract to assess data sufficiency against the stated use case, but if you do not have that option, you should at least require clearer evidence than a verbal assurance.

 What contract terms protect us if accuracy targets are not met in production?

-The minimum protections are: a defined accuracy threshold stated as a measurable metric (precision and recall at a specific threshold, not “high accuracy”), a testing protocol specifying how accuracy is measured and on what dataset, a remediation obligation requiring the vendor to address accuracy shortfalls within a defined timeframe at no additional cost, and a holdback or milestone payment structure that ties final payment to acceptance criteria being met in production – not just in testing.
+The minimum protections are: a defined accuracy threshold stated as a measurable metric (precision and recall at a specific threshold, not “high accuracy”), a testing protocol specifying how accuracy is measured and on what dataset, a remediation obligation requiring the vendor to address accuracy shortfalls within a defined timeframe, and a holdback or milestone payment structure that ties final payment to acceptance criteria being met in production, not just in testing.
 Contracts that define success only at the prototype stage give the vendor no structural incentive to close the gap between a working proof-of-concept and a working production system.

 How long does it take to build a custom AI system?